TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.2-vm/_index.md

 ## Snapshot Impact

 Snapshot requires additional read operations, as the reads have to be performed on all the snapshots.
 The impact on write is less.
-I’m not sure why it goes up so high, my guess is there are many files involves.
+I'm not sure why it goes up so high, my guess is there are many files involves.
 Based on the manual, a snapshot operation creates .vmdk, -delta.vmdk, .vmsd, and .vmsn files.
 Read more [here](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-38F4D574-ADE7-4B80-AEAB-7EC502A379F4.html).

 For Write, ESXi just need to write into the newest file.